Meg Keeshan McGovern

 - Thomas s.
 Monson

-I was born and raised in southern Connecticut and spent summers sailing on Long Island Sound and winters skiing in Vermont.
+Born and raised in southern Connecticut, I spent summers sailing on Long Island Sound and winters skiing in Vermont.
 My husband and I brought our two sons up in Connecticut as well.
 Both played many sports and also grew to love hiking and skiing.
 Our eldest son, Billy, hiked the Appalachian Trail from Georgia to Maine; 2,190 miles in 4 months.
-Our youngest son, Peter, is an avid freestyle skier and competed nationally this year.
+Our youngest son, Peter, is an avid skier and lives where the mountains are his backyard.
 Much of my writing stems from family events and experiences.

-After attending the University of Vermont, a few years in marketing, and earning a Masters at Sacred Heart University, I became an educator and fell in love with teaching writing.
-Now, a middle school Language Arts teacher, I am passionate about getting young people to write well across all genres.
+I teach middle school Language Arts, and I am passionate about getting young people to write well across all genres.
 I pride myself on encouraging students to write as a way of finding meaning during difficult times.
 I've had the privilege of attending several Writing Institutes at Columbia University's Teacher's College learning from other authors and teachers.
-While We're Good is my first book to be published, I have other non-fiction memoirs in the works.
+Writing We're Good, was an incredible journey.
+I will complete an MFA in nonfiction writing at Fairfield University in December 2020.